Shaip Kamberi

 Shaip Kamberi (Шаип Камбери Šaip Kamberi; born 15 October 1964) is a Serbian politician.
-An ethnic Albanian, he has led the Party for Democratic Action since 2018, and has been a MP since 2020, a role he previously held between 2014 and 2016.
+An ethnic Albanian, he has led the Party for Democratic Action since 2018, and has been an MP since 2020, a role he previously held between 2014 and 2016.

 Previously, he has served as the president of the Municipality of Bujanovac from 2008 to 2012 and from 2016 to 2020.
 He is the president of the Party for Democratic Action (PDD), an Albanian minority political party in Serbia.

 Early life and career

 Kamberi was born in 1964 to an Albanian family in Veliki Trnovac which at the time was a part of the Socialist Federal Republic of Yugoslavia.

 He completed middle and high school in Veliki Trnovac and Bujanovac and later he studied at the Faculty of Law at the University of Priština.
 He graduated in 1989.

-From 2000 to 2008, he was the correspondent of the daily paper in Kosovo "Zëri", while in 2011 he was a participant in the project of a study visit to the US Department of State (International Visitor's Program), which is implemented through the US Embassy in Belgrade.
+From 2000 to 2008, he was the correspondent of a Kosovo daily paper "Zëri", while in 2011 he was a participant in the project of a study visit to the US Department of State (International Visitor's Program), which is implemented through the US Embassy in Belgrade.
 He was the founder of the NGO "Committee for Human Rights", which was established for monitoring, promotion and protection of human rights.
 He was the leader of the Human Rights Committee until 2008.